Russia plotting to wreck EU referendum, Moldova says

 Already a member?

-Russia's tactics included "extensive use" of social-media platforms such as Telegram and TikTok to provoke "social clashes" and to "incite inter-ethnic hatred" the SIS said in a report the same day.
+Russia's tactics included "extensive use" of social-media platforms, such as Telegram and TikTok, to provoke "social clashes" and to "incite inter-ethnic hatred", the SIS said in a report the same day.

 Tactics also included using pro-Russian oligarchs, such as Ilhan Shor, to create "public order crises" by putting mobs on the street in Chișinău or in Gagauzia, a Russia-friendly region in Moldova.